Wildwinds

 Browsing Roman Imperial Coins of Hanniballianus

 336-337 AD.
-The nephew of Constantine, named King of Armenia, Pontus and Cappadocia by his uncle.
-He was killed in the power struggle that ensued after the death of Constantine in 337 AD.
+The nephew of Constantine, named King of Armenia, Pontus and Cappadocia.
+Killed in the power struggle that ensued after Constantine's death in AD 337.

 Browse the Hanniballianus page with thumbnail images.